President Trump’s trip to Asia highlights daughter Ivanka's prominent role

 Breaking News Emails

-During the president's trip to Japan and South Korea, one senior adviser took center stage in photos and on social media — Donald Trump's daughter Ivanka.
+During President Donald Trump's trip to Japan and South Korea, one senior adviser took center stage in photos and on social media — his daughter Ivanka.

-At critical meetings and throughout the president’s travels in Asia, Ivanka Trump, was there supporting her father, his agenda and her own women’s empowerment project.
+At critical meetings and throughout his travels in Asia, Ivanka Trump was there supporting her father, his agenda and her own women’s empowerment project.

 On Sunday, the senior adviser to the president was in the room with her father at one point during his meeting with North Korean leader Kim Jong Un, captured and highlighted in footage aired by North Korean state TV.